nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-info">:information_source:
+<b>Notes:</b>

+* Other than the student ID, all other fields do not have to be unique.
+For example, two different students could share the same full name.
-<b>Note:</b> The name of the added student will be converted to Title Case.
+* The name of the student to be added will be converted to Title Case.
+* The current version of TAPA expects that a TA will only teach each student in, at most, one module.
+Thus, each student to be added can only have one module code.

 </div>

 **Example**: